AbdoRayan404/Link-Shortener/README.md

 - Added: login/register page
 - Added: user page

+# 1.2.0:
+- Splited the project to Back-end & Front-end
+- Back-end:
+- Added: JWT Auth
+- Added: PATCH api (CRUD)
+- Added: CORS
+- Removed: login/register/user page
+-
+- Front-end:
+- Added: login/register apge
+- Added: user page (CRD ops)

 # how to use it?
 - clone the repo
-- run command "npm i" to install the modules
+- run command "npm i" to install the modules (in both front-end and back-end)
+- Back-end
+- ".env" file should have SECRETKEY=value
 - run command "npm start" to start in node
 - run command "npm run dev" to start in nodemon
+- Front-end
+- run command "npm start" to start React

 # how does it works?
-it uses API's and Server routers with Express, EJS for templating
-- you can create new shorten link with /api/query?linkName=New&link=https://example.com
-- or you can use it to redirect with /shorten/New
+soon....

+# Back-end design
+soon....